Mirantis/mke-docs/content/docs/operations/policycontroller/opagatekeeper.md

 ## Configuration

-To configure OPA Gatekeeper in MKE, set the following fields in the MKE configuration file
+To configure OPA Gatekeeper in MKE, set the following fields in the MKE 4 configuration file:

 ```yaml
 spec: